Start Here: The GTM Vault Guide

 Paid subscribers get the implementation layer: written architectural breakdowns for every Show Me Your Stack episode mapping each build back to the Revenue Architecture, the full Applied Architecture library, the GTM Strategy Course, and access to the private revenue architecture content that does not publish on the free tier.

-Last Updated: April 1st, 2026
+Last Updated: July 16th, 2026